Valour-Software/Valour/Valour/Web/FAQ.md

 You need to use a temporary password given to you on the email you used for your Valour account.

 ### I don't see any email!
 If you did not receive email from Valour then you need to contact Valour staff.
-You can find all available contacts [here](https://static.valour.gg/contact) with preferably emailing support@valour.gg.
+You can find all available contacts [here](https://static.valour.gg/contact), preferably emailing support@valour.gg.

 ## Valour App